mlanza/ai-literacy/301/05-text-adventures.md

 What really matters isn’t the connector — it’s what’s on the other end.

-MCP doesn’t just give your LLM access.
+MCP doesn’t just give your model access.
 It gives it someone to delegate to.
 Not a dumb terminal.
 A skilled collaborator.

 Let’s go back to booking flights.
 Without MCP, it was a mess.
 You had to build a brittle stack of logic just to interpret a user’s intent, hit Skyscanner’s API, translate results, and maybe surface a booking option.
-But with MCP, it’s like your LLM walks into the Skyscanner Travel Agency and starts working with an actual agent behind the desk — someone who already knows the forms, the lingo, the workflow.
+But with MCP, it’s like your AI walks into the Skyscanner Travel Agency and starts working with an actual agent behind the desk — someone who already knows the forms, the lingo, the workflow.

 That’s the real trick.
 MCP servers don’t only expose tools.
 They expose knowhow as **pluggable and functional competencies**.

 Your model doesn’t just get access to a terminal.
 It gets access to a role.
 A fluency.
 A set of latent capabilities that only make sense when activated in the right setting.

-From the LLM’s point of view, it’s still playing Zork.
+From the model’s point of view, it’s still playing Zork.
 Still progressing the story.
 Only now it’s wearing a new hat.
 It’s slipped into a new role, mid-game — and just kept going.
 That’s what we’ve been setting up all along.

 If you’ve been following from earlier chapters, you’ll remember: we stretched out the process *on purpose*.
 Not to be tedious.
 But to give the model room to **switch roles**, adapt its behavior, and move fluidly across steps that once required human hands.